10 jobs for artists and people who love drawing

 What you’d do: Graphic designers create and edit visuals, typically in graphic design software like Adobe InDesign.
 You’d most likely work directly for a brand or for a variety of clients at an agency.

 What you’d need: A bachelor’s degree in graphic design or a related field such as printmaking is the typical minimum, although a portfolio of your work will likely also be required.
+View this sample resume for a graphic designer.

 What you’d make: $47,640 per year